germanKoch/ci-cd-test/README.md

 ## Needs to be implemented
 1. Drones api to receive notification about finishing of delivering.
-2. Monitoring audit.
-3. Improve logs.
+2. Improve logs.
+3. cancelling actions: prepare for deliver and send to deliver
-4. Unit and integrational tests.
+4. Unit tests and integrational tests with testContainers.
 5. Blocks in the db to avoid race conditions
+6. Rollback drone commands if request to db finished with error